Simple Financial Systems Small Businesses Should Set Up Early

 Keep and Organize Receipts

-In the Philippines, proper record keeping is required for tax compliance.
-The Bureau of Internal Revenue requires registered businesses to maintain books of accounts and supporting documents, as stated on its official website at https://www.bir.gov.ph.
+In the Philippines, proper record keeping is required by the Bureau of Internal Revenue.
+Registered businesses must maintain books of accounts and supporting documents to stay compliant and avoid penalties.

 Know Your Tax Responsibilities Early

-Taxes are a required part of running a business.
-Ignoring them can lead to penalties and serious financial trouble.
-Business owners should understand their tax duties based on location and registration type to avoid costly mistakes later.
+Taxes are a required part of running any business.
+Ignoring them can lead to penalties and serious financial problems.
+Understanding your responsibilities early allows you to prepare properly and avoid costly mistakes that may affect your operations.

 A basic tax system includes: